Valium Addiction Treatment in Los Angeles, California

 In cases where Valium addiction has taken over daily life-impacting work, relationships, and self-care—our residential program offers intensive support in a safe, structured environment.
 You’ll receive 24/7 clinical supervision, access to our detox program, and a supportive community.
 Residential treatment provides a secure setting to manage withdrawal symptoms, focus on healing, and regain control of your life.

 Our detox program offers a safe, supervised detoxification process under medical guidance.
-During the first week of residential treatment, you are closely monitored by clinical staff to manage their valium withdrawal symptoms safely.
-Medication management is provided as needed to ensure comfort and safety during detoxing from Valium.
+During the first week of residential treatment, you are closely monitored by clinical staff to manage your valium withdrawal symptoms safely.
+Medication management is provided as needed to ensure comfort and safety during detoxification from Valium.

 Partial Hospitalization Program (PHP) & Intensive Outpatient Program (IOP)